 D. Todd Christofferson

 During his final year at law school at Duke University, David Todd Christofferson applied for a prestigious clerkship with Judge John J. Sirica.
-Despite there being over 200 other applicants, Sirica was impressed by the young Mormon family man, selecting him for the position.
+Despite there being over 200 other applicants, Sirica was impressed by the young Latter-day Saint family man, selecting him for the position.

 Little did Christofferson know that his new position would plunge him into the depths of one of the biggest political scandals in American history.